-I’m Rob Kendrick, a 37-year-old husband, father, blogger, photographer, genealogist, news junkie and facial hair enthusiast.
+I’m Rob Kendrick, a 39-year-old husband, father, blogger, photographer, news junkie and genealogist.
 The beautiful woman with me is my wife Robyn.
 We live in Paragould Arkansas and my blog is about my genealogical research.
 For our family our days are usually filled with laughter, multiple messes from the toddler and lots of homeschooling from the kindergartner.
 Both are full of energy constantly keeping us on the go!
 There is never a dull moment to say the least.

 But let’s go back to where it all began: Osceola, Arkansas, a sleepy little town nestled on the banks of the Mississippi River, where I grew up.
 Osceola is the hometown to an eclectic group of celebs ranging from Dale Evans, actress and wife of Country Music Legend Roy Rogers; Kemmons Wilson, the founder of the Holiday Inn and several American Pro-Football players including, David Barrett, formally of the New York Jets.